bdulac/bdulac.github.io/_posts/2014-01-10-point-of-view-mvc-frameworks.md

 		href="https://wicket.apache.org/">Wicket</a>...
 And then ?
 </p>
 <p>
 	Each period has its champion.
 Struts, as one of the elders, had a long period.
 So many developers had to use it.
 But what about software maintenance and evolutions ?
+Software dependencies between the model, the view and the controller can make moves very challenging.
 Struts 1 upgrade to version 2 ?
 What about moving to another technology ?
 </p>
 <p>
 	Quite a nightmare, it is sometimes easier to rewrite completely